 Step 1: GENIE: Steady state data.
 The GENIE3 (GEne Network Inference with Ensemble of Trees) [Huynh-Thu VA, Irrthum A, Wehenkel L, Geurts P (2010) Inferring Regulatory Networks from Expression Data Using Tree-Based Methods.
 PLoS ONE 5(9):e12776. doi:10.1371/journal.pone.0012776] algorithm uses a collection of regression trees (which are generalized decision trees) to perform network inference.
 The algorithm creates a collection of regression trees, ranks the edges from each ones, and then creates a global ranking.

 Step 2: MCZ: TF perturbation data.
 In the MCZ algorithm, if gene xi influences gene xj, then perturbing gene xi should change the value of gene xj in a significant way.
 We will measure the significance based on the number of standard deviations from the median value of gene xj over all non-perturbation experiments.
-We have successfully applied this approach identify genes whose expression is significantly altered when analyzing steady state transcriptome data mutants [Greenfield 2010].
+This approach has successfully identified genes whose expression is significantly altered when analyzing steady state transcriptome data mutants [Greenfield 2010].

 Step 3: DFG: Time series data.
 The DFG (Directed Factor Graph Approach) is a version of state space modeling that we have successfully used to perform network inference time-series data [Krouk 2010]. (see Previous Aim 4, for an explanation of this network inference method).